Threestripe gourami

 The threestripe gourami (Trichopsis schalleri), also known as the Mekong croaking gourami, is a species of freshwater ray-finned fish from the subfamily Macropodusinae which is part of the gourami family Osphronemidae.
 It is native to south-east Asia.

 Description

 The threestripe gourami normally shows one or two, almost never three, dark stripes running the length of its body but there it lacks any strip along the base of the anal fin.
-The elongated reare anal fin rays do not reach beyond the middle of the caudal fin which is lanceolate in shape.
+The elongated rear anal fin rays do not reach beyond the middle of the caudal fin which is lanceolate in shape.
 The dorsal, anal and caudal fin have red margins and are marked with many blue spots.
 Males are larger than the females and have elongated rays in the pelvic, dorsal, anal, and caudal fins.
 It can attain a length of 4 cm with the largest males measured at 5 cm.
 It is intermediate in size between its congeners, being smaller than the croaking gourami (Trichopsis vittata) and larger than the pygmy gourami (T. pumila).